 - a) Access to Financial Resources: Inadequate financial resources to match increased demand for projects by the public.
 There is also lack of an operating loan scheme to finance traders including contractors/merchants. - b) Inadequate Local Revenue Mobilization Framework: Part of resource envelop for the county is locally collected revenue from different streams.
 Certain frameworks were lacking during 2022/23 financial year, including revenue enhancement plan, revenue administration bill and establishment of County Liquor Boards. - c) Technology: Low adoption of some of the appropriate technologies due to low resource base among farming communities and effects of climate change and variability. - d) Vastness of the County, making service delivery costlier, especially ambulance referral system, cold chain management and general service provision. - e) Poor network connectivity.
 With the introduction of internet banking and the requirement that all payments should be done through IFMIS, there is a need for stable network connectivity.
-However, the connectivity in the Assembly is so poor that sometimes payments cannot be processed in time. - f) Encroachment and insecurity especially in National reserve and other protected areas remained a development bottleneck. - g) Monitoring, Evaluation and Reporting: Inadequate project supervision by the technical department leading to delay in project completion and sometimes compromised/low-quality works. - h) Delay in approval of supplementary budget: This delay hindered timely commencement of projects, most of whom were implemented in the fourth (4th) quarter.
-This occasioned some percentage of pending bills for projects whose payments should have been finalized by the close of the financial year. - Lengthy projects documentation and procurement process leading to delays in implementation of the projects.
+However, the connectivity in the county is poor that sometimes payments cannot be processed in time. - f) Encroachment and insecurity especially in National reserve and other protected areas remained a development bottleneck. - g) Monitoring, Evaluation and Reporting: Inadequate project supervision by the technical department leading to delay in project completion and sometimes compromised/low-quality works. - h) Lengthy projects documentation and procurement process leading to delays in implementation of the projects.
 Sometimes the Bills of Quantities (BoQs) do not capture all the major aspects of the project resulting to variations to make the projects usable.
-This results to increase in project costs and delays in implementation - j) Inadequate infrastructure which includes inadequate office space, staff quarters and service delivery points. - k) Frequent breakdown of medical equipment in the hospitals hence paralysing diagnostic services - High burden of malnutrition in the County , stunting rate 29.8, global acute malnutrition - 6.1 (2023 Smart survey) - m) Erratic supply of health products from Kenya Medical Supplies Authority (KEMSA) and Mission for Essential Drugs and Supplies (MEDS). - n) Poor health seeking behavior of some people due to cultural and religious practices entrenched in some sub-counties and high poverty levels in the County (47.5% which is above the national rate of 41.9% as per the 2019 census)
+This results to increase in project costs and delays in implementation - i) Inadequate infrastructure which includes inadequate office space, staff quarters and service delivery points. - j) Frequent breakdown of medical equipment in the hospitals hence paralysing diagnostic services - k) High burden of malnutrition in the Count , stunting rate 29.8, global acute malnutrition -6.1 (2023 Smart survey) - 1) Erratic supply of health products from Kenya Medical Supplies Authority (KEMSA) and Mission for Essential Drugs and Supplies (MEDS). - m) Poor health seeking behavior of some people due to cultural and religious practices entrenched in some sub-counties and high poverty levels in the County (47.5% which is above the national rate of 41.9% as per the 2019 census) - n) Vaccine hesitancy by some communities and religious sects e.g., measles outbreak in some parts of Mwingi in May 2023 was mainly among the unvaccinated adults and childrem. - o) Lack of a county waiver and exemption policy leaves a gap in the implementation of the waivers and exemptions - p) The owner of the Boards office premises, issued an eviction notice / doubling rent charge.
+Hence the board needs an office block as soonest. - q) Poorly distributed, unreliable and inadequate rainfall leading to frequent droughts in various parts of the county; - r) Inadequate water sources low-yielding boreholes;

-- vaccine hesitancy by some communities and religious sects e.g., measles outbreak in some parts of Mwingi in May 2023 was mainly among the unvaccinated adults and children. - p) Lack of a county waiver and exemption policy leaves a gap in the implementation of the waivers and exemptions - q) The owner of the Boards office premises, issued an eviction notice / doubling rent charge.
-Hence the board needs an office block as soonest. - r) Poorly distributed, unreliable and inadequate rainfall leading to frequent droughts in various parts of the county; - s) Inadequate water sources low-yielding boreholes; - t) Lack of readily available land for construction of Speaker's residence and ward offices and lengthy bureaucracies involved in acquiring land for the construction purposes. - u) Transport network/Logistics: Inadequate transport and logistical facilities for project implementation, supervision, monitoring, evaluation and reporting.
+- s) Lack of readily available land for construction of Speaker's residence and ward offices and lengthy bureaucracies involved in acquiring land for the construction purposes. - t) Transport network/Logistics: Inadequate transport and logistical facilities for project implementation, supervision, monitoring, evaluation and reporting.
 Poor road network inhibiting access to some of the project sites which led to delays and sometimes extra costs